 The same goes for unused ingredients and uneaten food – freeze instead of throwing away.
 Invest in enough Tupperware for those “one serving too many” moments or make a dinner that can turn into lunch.
 The trick to avoiding a groundhog day of the same meal spread out over several days is to make a meal for no more than two at a time.

 Setting aside time each week to meal prep will save you time and make healthy eating on a busy schedule a breeze.
+This is the time to bring those delicious recipes (or quick and easy ones) into the kitchen.
 Here are some tips on what ingredients to prep to last you through a week.

 Starches and grains can be prepared and stored in the fridge and combined with fresh ingredients for fast meals during the week.
 White rice, brown rice, quinoa, lentils or any other pulses or grains that float your boat.

 Two baked chicken breasts can be enough protein for one week.
 You can season with herbs and spices or marinate in silicone bags.
 At the same time, you can batch boil eggs to keep in the fridge.
 If you pre-peel the eggs before storing they are easier to grab as a snack or slice up for a recipe.

 For a healthy on the go snack, it’s easy to make a trail mix with whatever nuts and seeds you have on hand.
 Walnuts, pumpkin seeds, sultanas and dried coconut can all be shaken together like a bag of goodies that are a healthier and cheaper alternative to store-bought mixes.
 Preparing fruit like washed and chopped strawberries can make another sweet snack between meals.

 Keep your pantry stocked with non-perishables that are most cost-effective bought in bulk.
 Coffee or tea, oils, pasta, and grains can all be stored in airtight containers in your pantry.
 Along with this, you can prepare some spreads, snacks, and dressing.